goby-lang/goby/README.md

 $GOPATH/src/github.com/goby-lang/goby
 ```

-### C. Installation on a clean Linux environment
+### C. Installation on a Linux system

-For installing both Go and Goby on a clean Linux environment, see the [wiki page](https://github.com/goby-lang/goby/wiki/Linux-Go-and-Goby-setup).
+In order to install Go, Goby and PostgreSQL on a Linux system, see the [wiki page](https://github.com/goby-lang/goby/wiki/Setup-Go,-Goby-and-PostgreSQL-on-a-Linux-system).

 ### Verifying Goby installation